abhijit-c/abhijit-c.github.io/_teaching/2020-fall-calculus.md

 location: "Raleigh, North Caroloina"
 ---

-In the fall semester of 2020, I taught a recitation section and graded for the
+In the fall semester of 2020, I taught a recitation section and graded for the Elements of Calculus Course.